• Menu

 Removing Hard Water Stains

-Removing hard water stains can be challenging, but several methods can be effective.
+Removing hard water stains can be a challenging task, but several methods can be effective.
 Here are some tried-and-true tips for tackling those stubborn stains:

 • Use a vinegar and water solution: Mix equal parts of white vinegar and water in a spray bottle.
 Spray the solution onto the stained area and let it sit for a few minutes.
 Then, gently rub the area with a microfiber cloth to remove the stain.